valeporpo/csv-from-html/README.md

   </div>
 </div>
 ```
-it will produce this csv file:
+it will produce a csv file like this:
 . | A | B | C |
 --- | --- | --- | --- |
 1 | Donec condimentum | ligula sed maximus sagittis | Maecenas non auctor libero |